filonico/rphi_DE/README.md

-# rphi_DE
+# README
-Ruditapes philippinarum DE analysis on female gonads from biased families
+Here you can find the pipeline of the *Ruditapes philippinarum* DE analysis.
+RNA-seq experiments come from gonads of females from sex-biased families.